 There are many people who face severe issues of sleep disorder and we find it difficult to help them fall asleep.
-Sleep is a key component to good health.
+Sleep is a key component of good health.
 They say humans need at least 8 hours of sleep a night to rejuvenate and restore their bodies.
-Unfortunately in the days of stress, chaos, constant electronic bombardment, adrenal fatigue, and hormonal craziness we are seeing people generally getting less sleep, and the sleep they do get tends to be interrupted in some way.
+Unfortunately, in the days of stress, chaos, constant electronic bombardment, adrenal fatigue, and hormonal craziness we are seeing people generally getting less sleep, and the sleep they do get tends to be interrupted in some way.
 This means the sleep quality and quantity have a lot to be desired.
 Thankfully we have natural herbal allies to help us relax, rejuvenate, and come to a quiet place of rest and relaxation.

 What herbs do you love for a restful night sleep?

 Ashwagandha (Winter Cherry): It is an adaptogen with strong affinities towards the nervous system.
 It helps the body deal with stress and hormone fluctuations caused by stress, especially helping regulate cortisol levels at night time.
 Cortisol is what wakes you up at 2 am thinking about a million things at once and not being able to fall back asleep.
-Taking 500mg of Ashwangandha daily can help your body even out stress hormone levels which can help you get a good night sleep.
+Taking 500mg of Ashwagandha daily can help your body even out stress hormone levels which can help you get a good night sleep.
 It has also been shown to ease anxiety and depression.

 Chamomile: It is a wonderful calming herb.
 It relaxes both the body (muscles) and the mind.
 It is also a wonderful gentle sedative.
 It is safe and effective for children.
 Chamomile tea sipped by a breastfeeding mother can soothe the baby after breastfeeding.
-Toddlers can sip chamomile tea with a little bit of honey before bed time to calm them before bed.
-Adults can drink 2-4 cups of chamomile tea at the end of the day to help calm down before bed time.
+Toddlers can sip chamomile tea with a little bit of honey before bedtime to calm them before bed.
+Adults can drink 2-4 cups of chamomile tea at the end of the day to help calm down before bedtime.
 Steep chamomile in hot water for 10 minutes in a tightly capped jar, strain and enjoy.

 Chamomile oil can also be put in bath water (5-6 drops) to soothe overwrought nerves, diluted to 2% to make an excellent massage oil, or used as an inhalant.